 - 1. The Cognizant Personnel Security Office (CPSO) must initiate a reinvestigation immediately after granting a reciprocal security clearance if the supporting investigation is between 4.5 and 7 years old for Q and Top Secret security clearances, 9.5 and 10 years old for L and Secret security clearances and 14.5 and 15 years old for Confidential security clearances. - 2.
 The "Checklist of Permitted Exceptions to Reciprocity" (available at the Office of Departmental Personnel Security web site), or any successor national-level work-aid must be completed in all cases in which a security clearance based upon reciprocity is considered. - a.
 The checklist details conditions under which agencies are not bound to reciprocally grant a security clearance where the appropriate investigative conditions have otherwise been met. - b.
 If the answer to any question on the checklist is affirmative, processing of the security clearance request under reciprocity procedures must be discontinued and the request for security clearance will be handled in accordance with the appropriate provisions set forth in this Order.
 The completed checklist must be maintained in the individual's personnel security folder (PSF), affixed to the right side along with other adjudicative and investigative materials (see Appendix D). - c.
 Individuals or offices submitting requests for security clearances must notify the CPSO if they have reason to believe that the individual has been deemed eligible for access to classified information by another agency or holds a security clearance granted by another agency.
-If the CPSO is unable to verify the existence of such eligibility or a security clearance, in accordance with procedures set forth in paragraph 4.e.(1) of this Order, the security clearance request will be processed in accordance with the appropriate provisions set forth in paragraph 41. of this Order. - 3.
-Other Considerations: Access to special programs or information (see Attachment 2) is generally not subject to reciprocity or other considerations, and may be reviewed to ensure eligibility in accordance with the requirements for the specific program.
+If the CPSO is unable to verify the existence of such eligibility or a security clearance, in accordance with procedures set forth in paragraph 4.e.(1) of this Order, the security clearance request will be processed in accordance with the appropriate provisions set forth in paragraph 4l. of this Order. - 3.
+Other Considerations: Access to special programs or information (see Attachment 2) is generally not subject to reciprocity or other considerations, and may be reviewed to ensure eligibility in accordance with the requirements for the specific program. - 4.
+The requirement to reciprocally honor security clearance eligibility as reported by another agency does not apply if the individual is not actually employed (directly or contractually) with that agency.
+Such cases will be handled as reapprovals per 4.f.(2) or, if necessary, as applicants.